-Since we live in a computer-driven world, you're probably not surprised to hear that your ability to repay your mortgage boils down to a single number.
+Since we live in an computer-driven world, it's not surprising that your ability to repay your mortgage boils down to just one number.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, all of the agencies use the following to determine a score:
+While the formulas vary, the differences aren't huge; they all use the following factors in calculating a score:

-- Balances on your Credit Cards - How many accounts do you hold, and how much do you owe?
+- Credit Card Balances - How many accounts do you hold, and how much do you owe?

-- Requests for Credit - How many times have lenders pulled your credit for the purpose of lending you money?
+- Requests for Credit - How many times have you had your credit checked for a loan?

-These factors are weighted a little bit differently depending on which formula the agency uses.
-The results are added up and distilled into a single number.
+These factors are assigned weights based on the formula being used.
+The result is a single number: your FICO score.
 Credit scores can be as low as 300 and as high as 800.
-Higher is better.
-Most borrowers who want to get a mortgage loan in the current environment have a score above 620.
+Higher is always better.
+Most people who want to get a mortgage in the current environment have a score above 620.

+Did you know?
 FICO scores are used for more than just determining whether or not you qualify for a mortgage.
-Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.
+Lenders give lower interest rates to individuals with higher scores.

-Before you can improve your FICO score, you have to get your score and make certain that the credit reports from each agency are correct.
-Fair Isaac, the corporation that offered the first FICO score, offers scores on myFICO.com.
-It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three credit reporting agencies.
-Also available are helpful information and tools that help you understand how to improve your credit score.
+Before you can improve your credit score, you have to know your score and make sure that the credit reports from each reporting agency are correct.
+Fair Isaac, the company that invented the original FICO score, sells FICO scores on myFICO.com.
+It's inexpensive to quickly get your FICO from all three agencies, along with your credit report.
+Also available are helpful information and tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a free credit report once per year from the three major agencies at AnnualCreditReport.com.
+You can get a federally-mandated free credit report every year from the three major credit reporting agencies when you visit AnnualCreditReport.com.
 These reports do not include a free score, but it's very inexpensive to get one at the same time.

-Armed with this info, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.